 Have your or a loved one been injured by a negligent or distracted driver?
 We are here to help.

-The Edwards Law Firm is available to assist accident victims in Tulsa, McAlester and the surrounding municipalities.
+The Edwards Law Firm's dedicated Tulsa auto accident attorneys are available to assist accident victims in Tulsa, McAlester and the surrounding municipalities.
 Their car accident attorneys have helped numerous injury victims receive the compensation that they deserve.